 It is expected that health insurance exchanges will improve the health care system through an increased number of available health plans, standardization that will allow easy plan comparison, and improved consumer protection.
 By 2019 about 25 million people are expected to use the health insurance marketplace to get health insurance.
 This number consists of 16 million uninsured people and 9 million people from the private and employer-based insurance markets.

 There are Health Insurance Marketplaces (Exchanges) for Individuals and Small Business Health Options Program (SHOP) exchanges.
 They may be separate or combined.

 You may use the marketplace in person, through the mail, phone, or via a web portal.
-The health plan information include availability, covered benefits, premiums, cost sharing, provider network, and medical loss ratio.
+The health plan information includes availability, covered benefits, premiums, cost-sharing, provider network, and medical loss ratio.
 An online calculator is available to determine the actual insurance cost.

 Major Functions of the Health Insurance Marketplace

 - Certifying health plans to participate in a Marketplace as QHPs